Community College Leadership Program (EdD)

 Educational Learning and Cohort Model

-The Educational Leadership Learning and Cohort Model used in the Community College Leadership Doctoral Program creates an environment that prepares students to take advantage of many professional opportunities available in the nation's community colleges.
-Throughout the program of study, the learner investigates and works on issues relevant to community college leadership and teaching.
-Students work collaboratively in teams to research trends and issues and their focus is to aid in the resolution of problems relating to current community colleges.
-Courses are offered year-round with classes meeting on Friday evenings and all day Saturday.
-Cohorts can complete the program requirements in approximately three years by following the prescriptive course design.
-The program of study promotes diversity and equity in all entities of the community college environment
+The Educational Leadership Learning and Cohort Model used in the program creates an environment that prepares students to take advantage of many professional opportunities available in the nation's community colleges.
+Throughout the program of study, the learner investigates and works on issues relevant to community college leadership and instruction.
+Students work collaboratively in teams to research trends and issues that will aid in the resolution of problems relating to current community colleges.